sdcondon/SCClassicalPlanning/src/SCClassicalPlanning.Documentation/wwwroot/md/getting-started.md

 OperablePredicate Clear(Term surface) => new Predicate(nameof(Clear), surface);
 OperablePredicate Equal(Term x, Term y) => new Predicate(EqualitySymbol.Instance, x, y);

-// Now declare some variables for use in our action schemas:
+// Now declare some constants and variables for use in our action schemas:
+Constant Table = new(nameof(Table));
 VariableDeclaration block = new(nameof(block));
 VariableDeclaration from = new(nameof(from));
 VariableDeclaration toBlock = new(nameof(toBlock));